ef-lab/EthoPy/README.md

 ---

 ## HOW TO RUN
-Can be run either as a service that is controled by the SetupControl table
+Can be run either as a service that is controled by the Control table
 ```bash
 sudo python3 run.py
 ```